ahnpj/security-operations-workflows/endpoint-triage-and-host-analysis/bash-linux-endpoint-triage-and-validation-scripting/workflow-execution.md

 ### Overview

-This execution documents the practical performance of Linux endpoint triage and host validation using Bash, with a focus on building script-based validation logic that mirrors simple authentication workflows.
-The objective is to assess host integrity using native Linux command-line utilities while also demonstrating how Bash scripts can collect user input, validate multiple values, and control execution flow based on whether authentication-like checks succeed or fail.
+This execution documents Linux endpoint triage and host validation using native Bash utilities and scripting.
+The objective is to identify suspicious activity on a Linux system, validate host integrity, and assess system behavior using command-line telemetry and automated data collection techniques.

+The execution uses filesystem inspection, process enumeration, user activity review, and system artifact analysis to determine whether the host shows indicators of compromise, unauthorized persistence, or abnormal execution behavior.
+Bash scripting is used to automate data collection and improve triage repeatability while maintaining visibility into host-level activity.

+This execution demonstrates how native Linux tooling supports rapid alert validation, investigative scoping, and host health assessment during early-stage incident response.

 - The execution begins with baseline host interrogation (processes, network connections, user/session context, filesystem inspection, and permission review) to establish system state and identify artifacts that could indicate compromise, misconfiguration, or unauthorized persistence.
 - It then progresses into scripting phases where Bash is used to automate repeatable checks and implement increasingly structured logic using variables, loops, and conditionals.